Bronzila/TrackYourFit_docs/Projectmanagement/SRS.md

 ### On-line User Documentation and Help System Requirements

-The whole application will be built with an intuitive design, but we also develop a tutorial for the application.
+The whole application will be built with an intuitive design.

 ### Purchased Components

-(tbd)
+Ionos webservice Hosting

 ### Interfaces
 #### User Interfaces